 But several key players also did not participate in Wednesday's practice, giving opportunities to others to step in and show what they've learned from the new schemes implemented under first-year head coach Frank Reich.

 Wednesday's session was also the first available to be viewed in its entirety by the media; during Phase 3 of the offseason workout program, one in every three practices — or, about one a week — are open to reporters.

 So what were the key takeaways from the day?

-— Among the more noteworthy players who did not participate in the portion open to the media on Wednesday were: running back Marlon Mack, tackle Anthony Castonzo, tight end Erik Swoope, guard/tackle Jack Mewhort, guard Jeremy Vujnovich, center/guard Deyshawn Bond, safety Malik Hooker, cornerback Nate Hairston, cornerback Quincy Wilson, safety Clayton Geathers and linebacker Darius Leonard.
+— Among the more noteworthy players who did not participate in the portion open to the media on Wednesday were: running back Marlon Mack, tackle Anthony Castonzo, tight end Erik Swoope, guard/tackle Jack Mewhort, guard Jeremy Vujnovich, center/guard Deyshawn Bond, safety Malik Hooker, cornerback Nate Hairston, cornerback Quincy Wilson, safety Clayton Geathers and linebacker Shaquille Leonard.

 — Quarterback Andrew Luck, as he did during Phase 2 of the offseason workout program, was seen stretching with the team and then taking part in QB/center exchanges and footwork drills at the beginning of practice, before going back inside the building.
 Luck later returned to watch the rest of practice.
 Reich said today Luck is yet to start throwing a football still, and that he'd anticipate No. 12 throwing during the few weeks between minicamp and training camp.

 — It was before the team period, but new Colts tight end Eric Ebron made an impressive play to nab a throw from quarterback Phillip Walker.
 Ebron made a terrific adjustment to the ball and dove to his left, showing good hands to secure the catch.